DuroMax vs Westinghouse

 Which brand is more reliable, DuroMax or Westinghouse?

-Does DuroMax have any advantages over Westinghouse?
+Does DuroMax offer any advantages over Westinghouse?

 Which brand offers better value for the money?